Current Research Topics

 - What are the ergonomic effects of new display technologies (such as high resolution, curved, high dynamic range, and higher refresh rates) or the use of multiple monitors and or very large monitors on user performance and or comfort?

-- What are the recommendations regarding sit/stand with regard to frequency and duration, transitions from sit to stand and are there limits to the frequency or duration of sitting or standing?
-Are there different ergonomic effects of standing biased, platform, height adjustable tables, etc. for sit/stand work?
+- Are there clinically significant recommendations for the general workforce regarding sit/stand in terms of frequency and duration, transitions from sit to stand and are there limits to the frequency or duration of sitting or standing?
+Are there different ergonomic effects of stand-biased, platform, height adjustable tables, etc. for sit/stand work?

-- What are the ergonomic effects associated with the use of unassigned workspaces (e.g. physical accommodation of diverse users in drop-in spaces or hot-desking work environments), or what are ideal setups to enhance group as well as individual interaction and ergonomics?
+- What are the ergonomic effects associated with the design of the work environment, such as intended or unintended interruptions, the use of unassigned workspaces (e.g. physical accommodation of diverse users in drop-in spaces, and designs to enhance group and individual interactions?

 Productivity has been challenging to measure for white-collar workers, but is important to understand because it gives a measurement that could affect a company’s profitability.
 Understanding how ergonomic design, setup, or strategies affect productivity can provide the end users and companies with these valuable measures.